kguay/trmm_rainfall/README.md

 * This class is used to generate the Applet version of the program (i.e. online version).

 All of the data is stored in the directories: data, data_brazil, fire and images files.

-	* Flicker does not occur in the Jar file that was compiled in 2011 using Ubuntu